Radiation GRMHD Models of Accretion onto Stellar-Mass Black Holes: II. Super-Eddington Accretion: Results

 All single-loop models produce strong jets launched near the horizon that accelerate to relativistic speeds, remaining well below the numerical ceiling ($\sqrt{-1/g^{00}}u^t\le 20$).
 As shown in the upper panel of \autoref{fig:jet_profile}, the jet spine reaches peak velocity around $25r_g$ and then remains nearly constant.
 The jet sheath, though generally slower, begins accelerating beyond $\sim 100r_g$, where the jet loses strong magnetic confinement and transitions into a freely streaming state.
 This transition is evident in the lower panel, where the fluid magnetization declines with radius following a power law and drops below unity around $100r_g$.
 In contrast, the double-loop model E31-a3-DL produces only a weak jet with significantly lower speed.
 Further details are provided in \autoref{sec:weak_jet}.

 The gas temperature at the jet base above the photosphere can reach $\sim 10^{13}$~K for a strong jet and $\sim 10^{8}$~K for a weak jet.
-However, these funnel-region measurements should be interpreted qualitatively for physical insight rather than precise quantification, due to: (1) the density approaching the floor value and (2) incomplete thermal physics.
-The Compton approximation (i.e., the last term in equation~4a of \citetalias{PaperI}) breaks down in the funnel region where the radiation field becomes highly anisotropic, and pair creation is not included in the current models.
-In future work, we plan to incorporate a more accurate treatment of Compton scattering using multi-frequency groups, along pair production.
+However, these funnel-region measurements should be interpreted qualitatively for physical insight rather than precise quantification, due to: (1) the density approaching the floor value and (2) incomplete thermal physics. \lz{In particular, our models assume a single-temperature plasma, which may not be appropriate in the highly magnetized, optically thin funnel region where electrons and ions can decouple.
+In addition,} the Compton approximation (i.e., the last term in equation~4a of \citetalias{PaperI}) breaks down in the funnel region where the radiation field becomes highly anisotropic, and pair creation is not included in the current models.
+In future work, we plan to incorporate a more accurate treatment of Compton scattering using \lz{multiple frequency groups, and including pair production}.

-\subsubsection{Strong jet}
+\subsubsection{Strong Jet}

 We apply a four-force analysis (see \autoref{appendix:four_force} for details) to understand the formation of strong jets in single-loop models.
 As an example, \autoref{fig:jet_force} presents results from model E150-a9, which produces the highest jet power, illustrating the mechanisms responsible for jet propulsion and collimation.